alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###STCs

-You must submit an application each individual animal.
-An application for a group of animals such as a herd or flock on the same treatment may be submitted as one applicationl.
-Note that a group of horses is not regarded as a herd.
-Poultry cannot be used as a species type, but one application can cover a flock of chickens or flock of turkeys.
+You must submit an application for each individual animal.
+An application for a group of animals such as a herd or flock on the same treatment may be submitted as one application.

 ###SICs